Skip to main content

 However, it is important to distinguish this general AI literacy obligation from the separate, more specific requirements that apply to high-risk AI systems.
 The AI Act’s high-risk framework includes detailed obligations around human oversight, and staff competence and training for individuals involved in operating or overseeing high-risk AI systems.
 These requirements are not affected by the Omnibus and will apply in full once the high-risk deadlines take effect.

-Any softening of the general AI literacy duty does not diminish the need for organisations to invest in AI skills and competence.
+Key takeaway: The softening of the general AI literacy duty does not diminish the need for organisations to invest in AI skills and competence.
 For those operating high-risk AI systems, specific obligations remain firmly in place.
 Beyond the AI Act’s legal requirements, without an appropriate level of AI literacy, organisations will not be able to deploy AI responsibly, compliantly, and in line with their risk appetite.

-Next steps for the AI Omnibus
+What next for the AI Omnibus?

 Skip to description